twilio/twilio-php/README.md

 ## Recent Update

+**On January 1, 2020, Twilio will no longer support PHP version 5 via this helper library.** Please see [this issue](https://github.com/twilio/twilio-php/issues/582) for details.

 As of release 5.13.0, Beta and Developer Preview products are now exposed via the main `twilio-php` artifact.
 Releases of the `alpha` branch have been discontinued.